smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 | 4004        | 5005        | 3     |
 | 5005        | 4004        | 3     |

-- Employee IDs 1001 and 2002 would be in the expected output as they both carry a Class A, Class B, and a Class C license.
+- Employee IDs 1001 and 2002 would be in the expected output as they both carry a Class A, Class B, and Class C license.
 - Employee IDs 4004 and 5005 would be in the expected output as they both carry a Class A, Class B, and a Class D license.
 - Although Employee ID 3003 has the same licenses as Employee ID 4004 and 5005, these Employee IDs do not have the same licenses as Employee ID 3003.